cloudnative-pg/cloudnative-pg.github.io/content/releases/cloudnative-pg-1-28.1-released/index.md

 - **Azure authentication support:** Support for Azure's `DefaultAzureCredential` authentication mechanism for backup and recovery operations.
-- **Support for other naming conventions:** Support for PostgreSQL extension names containing underscores (e.g., pg_ivm, pg_stat_statements), that would otherwise be automatically sanitized to use hyphens.
+- **Support for other naming conventions:** Fixed a bug with image volume extensions where Postgres extension container images didn't work if the extension had underscores in the name.

 Among the fixes there was one critical issue where the `TimelineID` in the cluster status was not reset to 1 after a major version upgrade. causing replicas to attempt to restore incompatible history files from object storage, ultimately leading to fatal "requested timeline is not a child of this server's history" errors.
+This often caused replicas to enter an unrecoverable state which required manual intervention to recover by recreating the volume.

 We encourage all users to upgrade to benefit from these enhancements.